dataprofessor/streamlit-for-llm/content/Lesson-3.md

 # 📓 Lesson 3 - Getting up to speed with Hugging Face Hub

-In this lesson, we'll be diving into the Hugging Face Hub and its Models feature.
+In this lesson, we'll be introducing the Hugging Face Hub and focus on the Models feature.
+Particularly, we'll explore the use of LLM models that are hosted on the Hugging Face Hub platform for building LLM tools.

 ## Table of Contents
 1. [What is Hugging Face Hub?](#1-what-is-hugging-face-hub)